abhididdigi/JSON-Scripted-Web-Service/README.md

 TODO:
 -------

-~~ * Add JSONParser to check if the JSON that is being received and Sent is a valid JSON, else raise an error ~~
+ <del>* Add JSONParser to check if the JSON that is being received and Sent is a valid JSON, else raise an error </del>

 Use [JSUTil2's Validate JSON](https://github.com/abhididdigi/JSUtil2/blob/master/docs.md#validatejson) to validate the input and the output JSON.
 The    script in this Script Include isn't updated.